AAPI Youth Rising

 Current Educational Campaigns

-AYR is a partner organization to the Teach Our History Coalition which is a student-led collective in support of AB 101 – the bill mandates ethnic studies as a graduation requirement for public high schools in CA. The vote for AB 101 is set for November, 2021.
+AYR is a partner organization to the Teach Our History Coalition which is a student-led collective in support of AB 101 – the bill mandates ethnic studies as a graduation requirement for public high schools in CA.

 Check out the Live Together, United Against Racism Campaign.